 Getting Acquainted Meeting

-Please feel free to call our office if you have additional questions.
-Or, if you prefer, call today to schedule a prenatal, "get acquainted" meeting.
-These meetings are a great way to know your potential pediatrician and to get comfortable with our office.
+Call today to schedule a prenatal, "get acquainted" meeting.
+Prenatal visits can be done by telemedicine from the comfort of your home!
+These meetings are a great way to get to know your potential pediatrician and to get comfortable with our office and ask questions.
 Prenatal visits are not required, and there is no charge for these visits.

 Upon Arrival of the New Baby

 If your plan is to deliver at Crouse Hospital, simply tell your obstetrician and the hospital staff that you have chosen Denise Wolken MD Pediatrics as your child's pediatrician.
-Our office will be notified of your baby's birth by the hospital staff and we care for your baby in the newborn nursery.
+Our office will be notified of your baby's birth by the hospital staff and we will come to the hospital and see your baby in the newborn nursery.
 If your baby is born at St. Joseph's Hospital or one of the other surrounding hospitals, the hospitalist pediatrician/neonatologist will care for your child in the newborn nursery of the hospital of your choice.
 Upon discharge, please contact our office and schedule your baby's first visit to our office.
 We ask that you schedule a newborn visit with our office 2-3 days after discharge from the hospital.

 Important note for parents: It is your responsibility to add your newborn to your health insurance policy once your baby is born.
 Most insurance plans have a 30 day grace period for newborns to be added.
 Once the grace period has expired, if the baby has not been added within the appropriate time, the parent will be responsible for charges incurred.